 How do HSA administrators determine if something is cosmetic or not?

 The IRS issues guidelines, which the administrators then interpret and apply to their coverage.
-In most cases, if a treatment or product has a positive impact on your oral or general health and isn’t a general self-care item (how things like toothbrushes are classified), HSA funds can be used to pay for it.
+In most cases, if a treatment or product positively affects your oral or general health and isn’t a general self-care item (like a toothbrush), you can use your HSA to pay for it.

 Are HSA funds easy to use?